marcflohrer/SignalR.Postgres.Sample./StockTickR/README.md

 ## StockTickR Server
 The server application is located in the `StockTickRApp` folder.

-To build and run:
+Run this script to build and start the app:
 ```
 $ ./buildandstartapp.sh
 ```

-To run when it is already built:
+Run this script to start the app when the app is already built:
 ```
 $ ./startapp.sh
 ```

-To stop the app:
+To stop the app run this script:
 ```
 $ ./stopapp.sh
 ```